JimSeker/AudioVideo/README.md

 <b>CameraXdemo</b> is a java version of the new cameraX from the androidX libraries.
 Note, still alpha in some places.
 <b>CameraXdemo_kt</b> is a kotlin version of the new CameraX androidX libraries.
 Note, still alpha in some places.

+<b>CameraXVideoDemo</b> is using java with the new CameraX for video recording.
+NOTE, this is using currently private APIs.
+The video version of the cameraX APIs are not public yet.
+So they may change without notice or simply stop working.
+But it is working in RC01.

 <b>PicCapture1</b> shows how to write code to take a picture with either camera and camera2 apis.

 <b>PicCapture2</b> hides most of the camera code in a cameraXpreview.
 It has code for both camera and camera2 apis.